stepanataccolade/docsv2/sources/pipelines/resources.md

 in  which you want to run different DB connection for the same service in test vs production.

+You can create this resource by adding it to `shippable.resources.yml`
 ```
 - name: box-params                          #required
   type: params                              #required
   source:
-    params:                                 #optional
+    params:
-      - DB_HOST: "ds015700"     TODO these are not arrays now
+      DB_HOST: "ds015700"                   #required atleast 1
-      - DB_NAME: "ayeaye"
+      DB_NAME: "ayeaye"                     #optional
-      - DB_PORT: "15700"
+      DB_PORT: "15700"                      #optional
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of type `params` with the name `box-params`.
+This will create a resource of type `params` with the name `box-params`.
 The following params are being set in this example.
 DB_HOST, DB_NAME & DB_PORT

 ### YML properties
 ```
 name: string
 ```